 What Is UKWIR Water Authority Soil Testing?

-Laying water supply pipes in contaminated soil can have very negative effects on the quality of drinking water and ultimately the health of those drinking it.
-The local water authority will usually request that soil be tested prior the installation of water supply pipes, if it's suspected that soil may be contaminated, however, you may wish to carry out a UKWIR soil test for your own due diligence prior to laying water pipes for your own peace of mind.Contact Us
+Laying water supply pipes in contaminated soil can have very negative effects on the quality of drinking water, and ultimately the health of those drinking it.
+Your local water authority will usually request that soil be tested prior the installation of water supply pipes, if it's suspected that soil may be contaminated, however, you may wish to carry out a UKWIR soil test for your own due diligence and peace of mind, prior to laying water pipes.

-Laying drinking water pipes in contaminated soil can have very negative effects on the quality of drinking water and ultimately the health of those drinking it.
+Why is UKWIR soil testing required? - Laying drinking water pipes in contaminated soil can have very negative effects on the quality of drinking water and ultimately the health of those drinking it.
 Some contaminants can permeate through certain materials and some can corrode the pipes themselves, leading to potential leakages and exposure to contaminants in the soil.
 This is why it is so important to ensure that soil is not contaminated before water pipes are laid.
-The local water authority will usually request that soil be tested prior the installation of water supply pipes, if it's suspected that soil may be contaminated.
+Your local water authority will usually request that soil be tested prior the installation of water supply pipes, if it's suspected that soil may be contaminated.
 This usually applies to brownfield sites as these are often potentially subject to contamination from past activities.
-While UKWIR soil testing is requested by the local water authority as part of a water connection application, you may wish to carry out a UKWIR soil test for your own due diligence prior to laying drinking water pipes for your own peace of mind.
+While UKWIR soil testing is requested by the local water authority as part of a water connection application, you may wish to carry out a UKWIR soil test for your own due diligence, prior to the installation of drinking water pipes.

 What's Included in a UKWIR Water Authority Soil Condition Report?

-A UKWIR soil condition report will generally involve a full risk assessment of potential contamination risks at a site, however, it may only need to include testing and interpretation of soil samples if the potential contamination risks are already known.
+Risk Assessment - A UKWIR soil condition report will generally involve a full risk assessment of potential contamination risks at a site, however, it may only need to include testing and interpretation of soil samples, if the potential contamination risks are already known.
 It's important to determine the nature and extent of any potential contamination at a site to ensure that risks are not missed and also to avoid unnecessary testing that wastes time and money.
-The first stage of a water authority soil condition report is, therefore, to carry out a Preliminary Risk Assessment and determine which contaminants are likely to be present, and where, to be able to recommend how physical UKWIR soil testing should be carried out.
+The first stage of a water authority soil condition report is, therefore, to carry out a risk assessment and determine which contaminants are likely to be present, and where, to be able to recommend how physical UKWIR soil testing should be carried out.

-Our service will not only include appropriately targeted UKWIR testing of soil samples, but we can also interpret your results to let you know which pipe materials you can use and which you should avoid at your site based on specific threshold values developed by the UKWIR.
+Interpretation of Results - Our service will include more than just appropriately targeted UKWIR testing of soil samples, we can also interpret your results to let you know which pipe materials you can use and which you should avoid at your site, based on specific threshold values developed by the UKWIR.

-To save time and cost, you can now order a soil sample test kit directly from our website, including sample containers and a guide for collection, for UKWIR soil testing in our UKAS accredited laboratory.
-Go to our soil testing kits page, click order online, select "UKWIR Water Authority Test", choose the number of samples you want to take, pay securely through PayPal and we'll do the rest.
+UKWIR Soil Test Kit - To save time and cost, you can now order a soil sample test kit directly from our website, including sample containers and a guide for collection, for UKWIR soil testing in our UKAS accredited laboratory.
+Go to our soil testing kits page, select "UKWIR Water Authority Test" from the test options shown, choose the number of samples you want to take, pay securely through PayPal and we'll do the rest.

 Alternatively, We can carry out UKWIR soil condition reports, including soil testing, for the Water Authority or for your own due diligence on brownfield and greenfield land to your specific requirements whether you know the specific contaminants of concern at your site or simply require a generic assessment of a range contaminants that may pose a risk to drinking water pipes.